Ladas/openstack-git-guide/README.md

     git commit # will prompt you to add commit message

-Now you should check that you commit has change-id and is correctly connected with your blueprint or bug with:
+Now you should check that your commit has a change-id and is correctly connected with your blueprint or bug with:

     git log